Kellojo/Stylized-Confetti-Demo/README.md

 # Stylized-Confetti-Demo
+Stylized Confetti is a flexible VFX pack that brings your celebrations to life with confetti, sparkles, trails, and balloons.
+Easy to use and fully customizable, add charm and energy to your project!

-About This is the WebGL demo epo of the Stylized Confetti package.
-Get it on the Unity Asset Store!
+Get it on the Unity Asset Store: https://u3d.as/3wMh